 Darrow asked, referring to the temptation of Adam and Eve.
 But by now even Bryan had had enough.
 He objected, rather pointlessly, to Darrow's choice of words and demanded that Darrow read from the Bible rather than paraphrasing it:

-I believe the Bible as it is, and I do not permit you to put your language in the place of the language of the Almighty.
+Bryan - I believe the Bible as it is, and I do not permit you to put your language in the place of the language of the Almighty.
 You read that Bible and ask me questions, and I will answer them.
-I will not answer your questions in your language. |
+I will not answer your questions in your language.

 It may have been the product of frustration, but Bryan's response is as misguided as Darrow's questioning about the word "day".
 The English of the King James version of the Bible is no more "the language of the Almighty" than any of the other 500 or more languages the Bible had been translated into in 1925.
 But Darrow acquiesed to Bryan's demand:

-I will read it to you from the Bible: "And the Lord God said unto the serpent, because thou hast done this, thou art cursed above all cattle, and above every beast of the field; upon thy belly shalt thou go and dust shalt thou eat all the days of thy life."
-Do you think that is why the serpent is compelled to crawl upon its belly? |
+Darrow - I will read it to you from the Bible: "And the Lord God said unto the serpent, because thou hast done this, thou art cursed above all cattle, and above every beast of the field; upon thy belly shalt thou go and dust shalt thou eat all the days of thy life."
+Do you think that is why the serpent is compelled to crawl upon its belly?

-I believe that. |
+Bryan - I believe that.

 And now Darrow dived head first into his own trap:

-Have you any idea how the snake went before that time? |
+Darrow - Have you any idea how the snake went before that time?

-No sir. |
+Bryan - No sir.

-Do you know whether he walked on his tail or not? |
+Darrow - Do you know whether he walked on his tail or not?

-No, sir.
+Bryan - No, sir.
 I have no way to know.
-(Laughter in audience). |
+(Laughter in audience).

 Some commentators assume that the laughter was at Bryan's expense, because he could not answer the question, which seems unlikely given that the local audience mainly supported Bryan's views.
-But had there been any modern evolutionists present they must surely have averted their eyes in embarrassment, because the two "spurs" which can be found at the junction of the body and the tail in certain snakes - such as the pythons - are widely regarded as "vestigial legs," evidence that snakes are descended from some kind of legged creatures such as the mosasaurs, giant marine lizards which died out at the end of the Cretaceous period.
+But had there been any modern evolutionists present they must surely have averted their eyes in embarrassment, because the two "spurs" which can be found at the junction of the body and the tail in certain snakes - such as the pythons - are widely regarded as "vestigial legs," evidence that snakes are descended from some kind of legged creatures such as the mosasaurs, giant, four-legged, marine lizards which died out at the end of the Cretaceous period.
 Thus whilst evolutionists would be most unlikely to go along with Bryan's view as to how it happened, they would certainly agree that there was a lot more sense in the idea that snakes lost the ability to walk on all fours - for whatever reason - and ended up "crawling on their bellies," as compared with Darrow's sarcastic enquiry as to whether they walked on their tails.

 At this point the session had reached such a low point that total breakdown could not be far behind, and the afternoon's proceedings ended in a thoroughly ignominious manner:

-Now, you refer to the cloud that was put in the heaven after the flood, the rainbow.
-Do you believe in that? |
+Darrow - Now, you refer to the cloud that was put in the heaven after the flood, the rainbow.
+Do you believe in that?

-Bryan - |
+Bryan - Read it.

-All right, Mr. Bryan, I will read it for you. |
+Darrow - All right, Mr. Bryan, I will read it for you.

-Your Honor, I think I can shorten this testimony.
+Bryan - Your Honor, I think I can shorten this testimony.
 The only purpose Mr. Darrow has is to slur at the Bible, but I will answer his question.
 I will answer it all at once, and I have no objection in the world.
-I want the world to know that this man, who does not believe in a God, is trying to use a court in Tennessee... |
+I want the world to know that this man, who does not believe in a God, is trying to use a court in Tennessee...

-I object to that. |
+Darrow - I object to that.

-(Continuing) ...to slur at it, and while it will require time, I am willing to take it. |
+Bryan - (Continuing) ...to slur at it, and while it will require time, I am willing to take it.

-I object to your statement.
-I am exempting* you on your fool ideas that no intelligent Christian on earth believes. |
+Darrow - I object to your statement.
+I am exempting* you on your fool ideas that no intelligent Christian on earth believes.

-Court is adjourned until 9 o'clock tomorrow morning. |
+The Court - Court is adjourned until 9 o'clock tomorrow morning.

 (* Some of the people who quote from this portion of the trial transcript have the word examining in place of exempting in Darrow's last sentence.
 It does seem, however, that Judge Raulston heard it as "exempting" and with great alacrity seized on this chance to end the session.)

 When the court resumed the next morning (July 21st), Judge Raulston announced that he believed that he had been mistaken in allowing Bryan to be called as a witness and ordered that the precedings of the previous afternoon should be "expunged" from the court record.
-This naturally ruled out any counter questioning of the defense lawyers, anf the trial moved quickly to a close.
+This naturally ruled out any counter questioning of the defense lawyers, and the trial moved quickly to a close.

 The Scopes "Monkey" Trial Site Map